These simple, butterless chocolate cupcakes are made with coconut oil and topped with a rich chocolate frosting.

 Buttermilk is a delicious ingredient in many cake recipes, but it's something I almost NEVER have on hand.
 So in this recipe, we make our own homemade buttermilk with some apple cider vinegar and milk (and you can even swap the milk for coconut milk if you want to keep these cupcakes dairy-free!)

-One of the most common questions we get is “Can cupcakes be frozen?” and the answer is DEFINITELY!
-You can see a full breakdown (complete with a video!) of how we store and freeze cupcakes here, but here are a few highlights:
+One of the most common questions we get is "Can cupcakes be frozen?" and the answer is DEFINITELY!
+You can see a full breakdown (complete with a video!) of how we store extra cake in our article on how to freeze cupcakes, but in a nutshell:

 - Let your cupcakes cool COMPLETELY before you wrap and freeze them.